DETAILED ACTION

 Claim 2 is rejected under 35 U.S.C.
 103 as being unpatentable over Lyalin, in view of Tsuchida and further in view of Grede et al. (US 10396720, hereinafter “Grede”).

-Regarding claim 2, the combination of Lyalin and Tsuchida discloses everything claimed as applied above (see claim 1), the combination of Lyalin and Tsuchida does not disclose, wherein one end of the capacitor is connected to a middle point of the first coil, and another end of the capacitor is connected to ground.
+Regarding claim 2, the combination of Lyalin and Tsuchida discloses everything claimed as applied above (see claim 1), the combination of Lyalin and Tsuchida does not disclose, wherein one end of the capacitor is connected to a middle point of the first coil, and the other end of the capacitor is connected to ground.

 In the same field of endeavor, Grede discloses, wherein one end of the capacitor is connected to a middle point of the first coil (The primary winding 6 of the power transformer 7 comprises a center tap 37.
-A network 38, which may comprise an inductor and/or a capacitor, is connected to the center tap 37, Fig. 1 and Col. 5; lines 24-27), and another end of the capacitor is connected to ground (a capacitor to ground could be provided, Col. 5; lines 29-30).
+A network 38, which may comprise an inductor and/or a capacitor, is connected to the center tap 37, Fig. 1 and Col. 5; lines 24-27), and the other end of the capacitor is connected to ground (a capacitor to ground could be provided, Col. 5; lines 29-30).

-Therefore, it would have been obvious to one of ordinary skill in art before the effective filing date of the claimed invention to modify the combination of Lyalin and Tsuchida by specifically providing wherein one end of the capacitor is connected to a middle point of the first coil, and another end of the capacitor is connected to ground, as taught by Grede for the purpose of preventing excitation of parasitic resonances by very high harmonics and improving stability of the circuit (Col. 4; lines 1-6).
+Therefore, it would have been obvious to one of ordinary skill in art before the effective filing date of the claimed invention to modify the combination of Lyalin and Tsuchida by specifically providing wherein one end of the capacitor is connected to a middle point of the first coil, and the other end of the capacitor is connected to ground, as taught by Grede for the purpose of preventing excitation of parasitic resonances by very high harmonics and improving stability of the circuit (Col. 4; lines 1-6).

 Claim 10 is rejected under 35 U.S.C.
 103 as being unpatentable over Lyalin, in view of Tsuchida and further in view of Sato et al. (US 20210343662, hereinafter “Sato”).